Public Safety Power Shutoff

 Seize Xcel energy's assets, shut them down

-by Moff, about 2 months ago
+by Moff, 3 months ago

 This company is obviously and clearly retaliating against the areas near the marshall fire.
 They've expanded the area to pretend they're not doing so this time, but I'm not buying it.
 They were sued, because instead of spending the BILLIONS in taxpayer subsidies they've been given on upgrading infrastructure, they paid their executives and shareholders more.
 Public services should not be profitable, especially when taxes subsidize them.
 Since wind has been an ongoing problem forever here, this company should've put the lines underground DECADES AGO when they were GIVEN OBSCENE AMOUNTS OF MONEY out of our TAXES to do so....
 Continue reading